-If you are aware of scheduled UBC-sanctioned sport, travel or a religious obligation that conflicts with the date of an exam/quiz, you MUST contact the instructor within the first two weeks of classes so that alternate arrangements can be made.
+If you are aware of scheduled UBC-sanctioned sport travel or a religious obligation that conflicts with the date of an exam/quiz, you MUST contact the instructor within the first two weeks of classes so that alternate arrangements can be made.
 If you miss an exam/quiz for a university-approved reason, you must contact the instructor before the exam or as soon as possible after the exam.
+Concessions relating to missed tests need to be coordinated with the instructor within one week of the original exam date.
+If you miss an exam for any other reason (e.g., work commitments, sleeping in, forgetting there was an exam, etc.), you will receive a "0" on the exam.